PG-8/ansa-scraper/README.md

 - 24/7/2020 at 7:15 -> Salgono i contagi in Italia, , focolai piccoli ma diffusi
 - 24/7/2020 at 7:30 -> Salgono i contagi in Italia, , focolai piccoli ma diffusi
 - 24/7/2020 at 7:45 -> Salgono i contagi in Italia, , focolai piccoli ma diffusi
+- 24/7/2020 at 8:00 -> Salgono i contagi in Italia, , focolai piccoli ma diffusi
+- 24/7/2020 at 8:15 -> Salgono i contagi in Italia, , focolai piccoli ma diffusi
+- 24/7/2020 at 8:30 -> Salgono i contagi in Italia, , focolai piccoli ma diffusi
+- 24/7/2020 at 8:45 -> Salgono i contagi in Italia, , focolai piccoli ma diffusi
+- 24/7/2020 at 9:00 -> Salgono i contagi in Italia, , focolai piccoli ma diffusi
+- 24/7/2020 at 9:15 -> Salgono i contagi in Italia, , focolai piccoli ma diffusi
+- 24/7/2020 at 9:30 -> Taylor Swift, nuovo album a sorpresa
+- 24/7/2020 at 9:45 -> Taylor Swift, nuovo album a sorpresa